Beauty is the first test: there is no permanent place in the world for ugly mathematics - G. H. Hardy.

 Office: 194 Nassau Street 307

 Hi!
-I'm a second year PhD student in Department of Computer Science at Princeton University, where I'm extremely fortunate to be advised by Robert Tarjan.
+I'm a second year PhD student in the Theory Group of Computer Science Department at Princeton University, where I'm extremely fortunate to be advised by Robert Tarjan.

 Previously, I obtained my M.S. degree from Institute for Interdisciplinary Information Sciences, Tsinghua University.

 I'm broadly interested in Algorithms, Data Structures, Combinatorics and Computational Complexity.

 - Sixue Liu, Robert E. Tarjan.
 Simple Concurrent Labeling Algorithms for Connected Components.